How to Run Facebook Ads: Step-by-Step Guide to Advertising on Facebook

 Download Now: Free Facebook Advertising Checklist

-To help simplify the process for you, we’re breaking down the step-by-step process of running an ad on Facebook.
+In this guide, we’ve laid down the step-by-step process of running Facebook ad campaigns.
 And to make it even better, we put together a checklist to help you keep all of your campaign details straight.

 With this resource in hand, you can build the right ad for the right audience on this expansive platform.